coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    If the command is inside a section, its effect is limited to the section.

    Specifying :token:`scope_name` associates the notation with that scope.
-Otherwise it is a *lonely notation*, that is, not associated with a scope.
+Otherwise it is a :gdef:`lonely notation`, that is, not associated with a scope.

    .. todo indentation of this chapter is not consistent with other chapters.
 Do we have a standard?